 Its West Front definitely has the ‘WOW’ factor!
 It was one of the first Gothic cathedrals built in England and the intricate carvings are said to be the finest example in Europe.

-There is nothing better than relaxing on the Cathedral Green whilst overlooking this fantastic monument or going inside and exploring whats in its walls.
+There is nothing better than relaxing on Wells Cathedral Green whilst overlooking this fantastic monument or going inside and exploring what’s in its walls.

 Don’t forget to wait for the Wells Cathedral Clock to ring out where you’ll see jousting knights and a Quarter Jack ring the bell!

 Just beyond that through the Paupers Gate, you’ll find the medieval Market Square and you can head on inside the Bishop’s Palace.
 This is where the Bishop of Wells has lived for over 800 years.

 You can explore the museum and its impressive gardens overlooking the cathedral.

 Even if you don’t wish to go inside, a walk around its defensive moat is still impressive and you’ll find the Bishop’s Barn at the Recreational Park.

 Or, head on over to St Cuthbert’s Church with the Artisan Quarter nearby.

 Where is Wells in England and how to get there?

 This tiny cathedral city is located in the county of Somerset in the South West of England.